About our data

 The data that we publish on Discover Uni is from reliable sources and can help you make an informed decision.

 It’s important that you don’t make decisions based on small differences between courses.
 Instead look for large differences, and particularly where figures are much lower than for other courses you are considering.
-Find out more about comparing courses.
+Read our guidance on how to compare courses.

 Sample sizes and response rates